 It says everything you need to know about the legacy of this sentence, that when I first heard it, it involved the Queen Mother.
 Not only does that date it significantly, but it also suggests that sleeping with the Queen at the time, wasn’t actually that bad a proposition.
 It was.
 Obviously having any kind of physical relationship with any member of the Royal family, is something you need to think very carefully about, and given that both of these leading protagonists are dead, you need to think even longer about it.
 Clearly this ‘joke’ needs updating, and I’d like to think that there’s a team somewhere trying to work out who the next least attractive member of the Royal family is, before inserting and pushing it back into circulation.
 My money’s on Andrew.

-You get the picture, in fact it’s such a clumsy attempt to be clever, there are toddlers with crayons who achieve a greater sense of subtlety.
+You get the picture, in fact it’s such a clumsy attempt to be clever, there are toddlers with crayons who achieve a greater sense if subtlety.

 In summary, there is no mileage in using any of the awful wedding jokes that have been doing the rounds longer than anyone cares to think about.
-You might get lucky and be a best man for a wedding in North Korea, hopefully with the guys from Kim Jong Il's Comedy Club.
-But my guess is that even if the guests haven’t heard them before, humour and tastes have moved on a lot since the 1970’s, so the chances that these will land is right up there with alien life form doing exactly the same thing.
+You might get lucky and be a best man for a wedding in North Korea, and let's just hope if you are the members of Kim Jon-Il's Comedy Club are there.
+However, my guess is that even if the guests haven’t heard them before, humour and tastes have moved on a lot since the 1970’s, so the chances that these will land is right up there with alien lifeform doing exactly the same thing.

-If you’re resorting to lines like these in your best man speech, it’s probably because you don’t feel you have much to go on.
+If you’re resorting to lines like these, it’s probably because you don’t feel you have much to go on.
 This could be for a variety of reasons, but the net result is that you’re short on material, and the deadline is looming.
 In this case, think about his character traits, his job, his hobbies or even his football team to find the humour.
 It’s always there, you just have to dig a little and get creative.